-0050 QSEC (23)111 LISTENING AND LEARNING SUB COMMITTEE UPDATE REPORT Mrs O'Connor presented an update from the Listening and Learning Sub Committee and highlighted to the Committee the risks to quality and patient experience due to delays in implementing a Palliative Care strategy.
+QSEC LISTENING AND LEARNING SUB COMMITTEE UPDATE REPORT (23)111 Mrs O'Connor presented an update from the Listening and Learning Sub Committee and highlighted to the Committee the risks to quality and patient experience due to delays in implementing a Palliative Care strategy.
 Mrs O'Connor drew attention to the action plan in response to the recommendations contained in the following reports: Ombudsman's annual letter; groundhog day 2 report; Welsh Risk Pool assessment 2022-23; and internal audit reports for lessons learnt and patient experience.
 The Sub Committee will closely monitor the action plan and any areas of concern with compliance would be escalated to the Quality, Safety and Experience Committee as appropriate.
-Mrs Delyth Raynsford suggested that the risks associated with Medical Records Management issues is raised via the Strategic Development and Operational Delivery Committee due to the impact on patient care.
+Mrs Delyth Raynsford suggested that the risks associated with Medical Records Management issues is raised via the Strategic Development and Operational Delivery Committee due to the impact on patient care and Mrs O'Connor agreed that the governance reporting arrangements are under discussion to ensure a link between the Committees on the developments from LLSC meetings.
 LOC The Committee RECEIVED ASSURANCE that the actions taken by the Sub- Committee to mitigate the risks are adequate to address the learning from previous events and improve the arrangements for the care of patients in future.

+QSEC (23)112 Ms Rebecca Temple Purcell provided an update from the extension of the extensi

-QSEC EPILEPSY IN LEARNING DISABILITIES REVIEW REPORT (23)112 Ms Rebecca Temple Purcell provided an update from the external review of epilepsy in Learning Disabilities services, highlighting that the slides provide an update on the steps taken and action plan going forward within the service.
+Ms Rebecca Temple Purcell provided an update from the external review of epilepsy in Learning Disabilities services, highlighting that the slides provide an update on the steps taken and action plan going forward within the service.
 Members noted that the external review was commissioned in response to concerns raised when a consultant in the service left, which highlighted a single point of failure in terms of the service being centred around one individual.
 Mr Carruthers advised that the aim is to form a sustainable and tiered model and positive steps have been made so far, with new roles instigated and a commitment to a quality improvement approach during the development of the new model.

 Mr Carruthers informed Members that when the review was commissioned there were 180 patients, some of whom had not been seen in 12 months when the Consultant departed.
 Professor Shankar's review recommended that the pathway model needs to be prepared to manage the demand of potential patients in the region that the health board are not currently aware of if required.

 Ms Lewis highlighted that from the Committee's point of view, the main concern is pace of progress, and enquired how this can be accelerated.
 Acknowledging the Chair's comments, Mr Carruthers shared that the outcome of the review has taken longer than originally anticipated, however engagement with patients and carers have been crucial in developing the next steps.
 Mr Carruthers advised that the service has not been static while awaiting the outcome of the review, and several changes have already been implemented from early feedback from Professor Shankar.

 Ms Kay Isaacs updated Members that a workshop has been arranged for January 2024 to progress the pathway developments with involvement of carer representatives and the team are keen to work with Primary Care to ensure a clear pathway model.
 Members noted the Learning Disability improvement programme is also underway that is currently in the consultation stage.